Can you get weight loss injections on the NHS?

 Can I get Wegovy on the NHS?

-Yes, but to be eligible for Wegovy on the NHS, your GP usually needs to refer you to a ‘tier 3’ specialist weight management service.
+To be eligible for Wegovy on the NHS, your GP usually needs to refer you to a ‘tier 3’ specialist weight management service.
 Access to this service differs depending on where you live and waiting times can last anywhere from several months to several years.
 You can either find the waiting time for your area online or by contacting the service directly.

 Not all weight management services offer weight loss injections, especially if there is an NHS shortage, so you’d need to check with your GP or with the service itself.
-Most GPs can’t prescribe weight loss injections on the NHS, but you may be able to get a weight loss tablet instead.
+Most GPs can’t prescribe weight loss injections on the NHS yet, but you may be able to get a weight loss tablet instead.

 How much does Wegovy cost on the NHS?

 The cost of Wegovy on the NHS will follow the typical prescription charge, which is for each item, not each prescription.
-This is currently £9.65.
+This is currently £9.90.
 If you get your medication for free, Wegovy will be free on the NHS if you meet the prescribing criteria.

 What is Wegovy?